At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your relevant experience in passive fire protection.
-Emphasise your NVQ Level 2 qualification and any previous roles that align with the responsibilities of a Fire Stopper.
+Emphasise your NVQ Level 2 qualification and any previous roles that demonstrate your expertise in fire stopping.

 Highlight Certifications: Clearly state your CSCS card or SSSTS certification on your CV.
-These qualifications are essential for the role, so make them prominent to catch the employer's attention.
+This is crucial for the role, so ensure it stands out to catch the employer's attention.

 Showcase Experience: If you're applying for the supervisor position, detail your leadership experience and how you've successfully managed teams in previous roles.
-Use specific examples to demonstrate your ability to exceed industry standards.
+Use specific examples to illustrate your capabilities.

 Craft a Strong Cover Letter: Write a cover letter that expresses your enthusiasm for the role and the company.
-Mention why you want to join their team and how your skills and experience make you a perfect fit for the Fire Stopper position.
+Mention why you want to join their team and how your skills align with their commitment to quality and compliance in fire protection.

 How to prepare for a job interview at Construction Resources